Victorian Terrace Loft Conversion

 Victorian terraced houses were built to last, that is why there are so many still standing today, and they are loved as homes because of their solid feel, their often spacious rooms, and the attraction of period features.

 The bulk of suburban houses built in the Victorian period were terraced.
 The industrial revolution which began in the 18th century saw a mass migration of people from the country to the towns and this drove the need for increased housing.
-Therefore terraced houses were built in large numbers to house the large workforce needed for industrialisation and to accomodate a population which had doubled during Queen Victoria’s reign.
+Therefore terraced houses were built in large numbers to house the large workforce needed for industrialisation and to accommodate a population which had doubled during Queen Victoria’s reign.

 Part of the reason for the solidity of Victorian houses is because of the pride the builders took in their workmanship.
 In addition the Victorian builders had the advantage of being able to use materials which were not available before.
 Prior to the introduction of the railways in the early 19th century any building enterprise had to use materials which were available close by.
 With the coming of the railways, however, Victorian builders were able to take advantage of the products of the large factories such as those devoted to brick production.
 In addition, in the late 19th century new laws came into effect such as the Public Health Act of 1875 and the Building Act of 1878 which ensured structural stability of houses and that they were constructed to a regulated standard.